Information for Researchers who wish to use the Introductory Psychology Research Participation Pool (Subject Pool)

 - In your Sona Systems researcher account, choose "change study information" and add an "Invitation Code" (password) to make sure no real participants can sign up

-- Add a timeslot
+- Add a time slot

 - Log out of Sona Systems and log back in as a "Participant"